Weak Hero: Critical response

 After being screened at the 27th Busan International Film Festival, Weak Hero was evaluated as a well-made drama from the point of the story, directing, acting, and music and was considered one of the most anticipated drama in the second half of the year.

 YTNs Kim Seong-hyun consider "the most eye-catching work among numerous contents this year", praising the drama for its "appropriate balance of power between the characters shown by the three actors and the different charms they add to the densely packed story and the unpredictable development", with high-intensity action, which is "overflowing with a sense of impact and yet in touch with reality", and "Primary music filled with lyrical yet sensuous melodies".
 Sudarshana Ganguly of The Telegraph Indian named the drama as the best one of the week and gave it a rating of 4.5/5 stars saying that it "stands out with its striking realism.
 It does not show a redeeming avenger but rather, flawed characters who often get caught up in the very cycle they are trying to break."
 She praised Park Ji-hoon for his "nuanced acting, down to his expressions, [and the] delivery of subtle emotions", and Choi Hyun-wook's "charismatic character that stands out on his own".
 Writing for Forbes, Joan MacDonald opined that the drama "offers plenty of surprises and interesting character development.
 Intense, fast-paced and well-acted, [it is] a look at how devastating bullying can be."
-Kim Soo-hyun of The Chosun Ilbo wrote that the interesting points of the series are the realistic story of Si-eun, Su-ho, and Beom-seok, rgw fresh and original action movements that have never been seen anywhere else, the three lead actors (Park Ji-hoon, Choi Hyun-wook, and Hong Kyung) who have established themselves as 'trustworthy actors' among the rising stars, and the remarkable directing.
+Kim Soo-hyun of The Chosun Ilbo wrote that the interesting points of the series are the realistic story of Si-eun, Su-ho, and Beom-seok, raw fresh and original action movements that have never been seen anywhere else, the three lead actors (Park Ji-hoon, Choi Hyun-wook, and Hong Kyung) who have established themselves as 'trustworthy actors' among the rising stars, and the remarkable directing.
 Kim concluded by saying that Weak Hero is "the best work in the second half of 2022".
 Park Jin-young of JoyNews24 wrote that the series "enhances the sense of reality by containing the worries that everyone has experienced at least once in their adolescence, such as the bond with friends, a sense of belonging somewhere, and the desire to take a step forward for a better future."
 Drama critic Gong Hee-jeong said, "Although the action scenes are stimulating and horrifying, the point that makes us think about the faults of adults beyond children's violence by sufficiently capturing the position and inner feelings of each character stands out."
 Culture critic Jung Deok-hyeon analyzed, "At the point when you think about what kind of conflict there will be a new sense of immersion is formed as problems within the children's relationship erupt."
 Several Korean medias dubbed Choi Hyun-wook's character Ahn Su-ho as the "Fighter of Loyalty".